Occupancy monitoring 101: what it is & why it’s essential

-In this article, we take a look at what occupancy monitoring is, the different types of occupancy monitoring sensors on the market, and how this technology is proving indispensable to businesses.
+In this article, we take a look at what occupancy monitoring is, the different types of occupancy monitoring sensors on the market, and how this technology is proving indispensable to businesses and Smart Buildings.

 What is occupancy monitoring?

-Occupancy monitoring – also known as people counting – is the process of tracking how many people occupy a given space at a given time.
+Occupancy monitoring – also known as people counting – is the process of measuring the number of people occupy a given space at a given time.

 In the most basic sense, occupancy monitoring can be carried out by manually counting the number of people who enter and exit a room or building – however, modern occupancy monitoring systems seek to achieve this using networked occupancy monitoring sensors.

-Typically, occupancy monitoring systems work by counting people as they enter and leave a space.
-Positioning occupancy monitoring sensors in entrances and exits allows them to monitor the flow of traffic in and out of a room and record a running total of room occupancy.
-In this way, occupancy monitoring systems provide a robust and low-cost solution while enabling in-depth analysis and automation using occupancy data.
+Typically, occupancy monitoring systems work by counting people as they enter and leave a designated space.
+Positioning occupancy monitoring sensors in entrances and exits allows them to monitor the flow of people traffic in and out of a room and record a running total of room occupancy.
+In this way, occupancy monitoring systems provide a robust, low-cost solution while enabling in-depth analysis and automation using occupancy data.

 Benefits of occupancy monitoring